STREAM AT ST. THERESA Pre-School Program

-STREAM – INTEGRATED/COLLABORATIVE/STUDENT ENGAGED/CROSS-CURRICULAR STUDIES AT ST. THERESA SCHOOL
+STREAM – INTEGRATED/COLLABORATIVE/STUDENT ENGAGED/CROSS-CURRICULAR STUDIES AT ST. THERESA PREK PROGRAM

 SCIENCE – This area of STREAM is meant to allow students to explore a variety of science topics and Makerspace research projects.